William W. Cocks

-William Willets Cocks (July 24, 1861 – May 24, 1932) was an American politician who served three terms from New York from 1905 to 1911.
+William Willets Cocks (July 24, 1861 – May 24, 1932) was an American politician who served three terms representing New York from 1905 to 1911.

 Life

 Born in Old Westbury, Long Island, he attended private schools and Swarthmore College.
 He engaged in agricultural pursuits.

+Early political career

 He was elected Commissioner of Highways of the Town of North Hempstead in 1894, and was re-elected in 1896 and again in 1898.
 He was a member of the New York State Senate (2nd D.) in 1901 and 1902; a member of the New York State Assembly (Queens and Nassau Co.) in 1904; and a delegate to the 1908 Republican National Convention.

+Congress

 Cocks was elected as a Republican to the 59th, 60th and 61st United States Congresses, holding office from March 4, 1905, to March 3, 1911.

+Later career and death

 William Cocks was a member of the board of managers of Swarthmore College and was president of the Friends Academy in Locust Valley.
 He was vice president of the Roslyn Savings Bank and a director of the Bank of Westbury and the Bank of Hicksville.
 Cocks was President of the Village of Old Westbury from its incorporation in 1924 until his death there in 1932; interment was in Friends Cemetery, Westbury.